HTLinh0604/HTLinh0604/README.md

 * 🌱 I’m currently **Data Science** learning at **Ho Chi Minh City University of Technology**.
 * 📊 Actively pursuing knowledge and proficiency in **data analysis**, **Machine Learning**, and **Deep Learning**.
 * 🎯 My goal is to master these core areas.
-* ⚡ Fun fact: I love workout calisthenics
+* ⚡ Fun fact: I love workout calisthenics.
 * 📫 You can reach me at: **huynhthailinh0604@gmail.com**

 ---